tomwilusz/lord-icon-element/README.md

 ## Usage

 This package should be used in pair with [lottie-web](https://www.npmjs.com/package/lottie-web).
-It's recommended to use this package with module bundler like [webpack](https://www.npmjs.com/package/webpack).
+We recommend using this package with a module bundler like [Webpack](https://www.npmjs.com/package/webpack).

 From script module: